-Note that you may qualify for a free or cheap repair: for example, in November 2016 Apple announced a free battery replacement programme.
-To find out if yours has been recalled, see our guide to Apple's product recalls.
+Note that you may qualify for a free or cheap repair: in November 2016 Apple announced a free battery replacement programme for iPhone 6S models.
+Check Apple's website to find out if yours has been recalled.

 Check Battery Usage

-A quick way to check whether there really is a problem with the battery in your iPhone or iPad is to head over to Settings > General > Battery and wait for your Battery Usage report to load up.
-This will let you check your Usage and Standby times.
+A quick way to check whether there really is a problem with the battery in your iPhone or iPad is to head over to Settings > Battery and wait for your Battery Usage report to load up.

-The Usage time is how long you've used the device for since the last charge, and Standby indicates the total time that's passed since the last charge.
+In older versions of iOS you could see Usage time (how long you've used the device for since the last charge), and Standby (which indicated the total time that's passed since the last charge).
 Expect usage to be a lot lower than Standby (unless you've been using your iPhone non-stop since unplugging it).

-To test your battery, make a note of the usage and standby times and then put the device to sleep by pressing the on/off switch at the top.
+To test your battery in these older versions of iOS, you could make a note of the usage and standby times and then put the device to sleep by pressing the on/off switch at the top.
 After five minutes check the change in the times.

 If your device is working correctly, the usage time should have have gone up by less than a minute, while the standby time should have gained five minutes.
 If you see more than a minute increase on the Usage time, something is stopping your phone from sleeping and you have a battery drain problem.